tbartels/Contract/Contract.md

 I have a fairly laid back and informal approach to my work, and I am not a fan of small print or legalese, so I aim to keep this document as concise and casual as possible.
-I hope You agree—and are comfortable—with this tone and approach.
+I hope You agree -- and are comfortable -- with this tone and approach.

-This document exists to protect the interests of all involved parties, to outline our responsibilities to one another, and to avoid any confusion or disappointment during and/or after our time working together.
+This document exists to express the interests of all involved parties, to outline our responsibilities to one another, and to avoid any confusion or disappointment during and/or after our time working together.